aws-samples/aws-database-acceleration-toolkit/examples/aurora-mysql-cluster-global-db/README.md

-# Enabling Aurora MySQL Database Cluster Monitoring in an existing VPC
+# Aurora MySQL Database Global Cluster Provisioning in an existing VPC

-This example is to enable cluster monitoring for the existing Aurora PosgreSQL Database Cluster
+This example deploys the Aurora PosgreSQL Database Global Cluster in an existing VPC

-- Creates a new Aurora MySQL cluster - One writer and one reader database instance
+- Creates a new Aurora MySQL cluster in two regions

 ## How to Deploy